stubbscroll/evolve-script/readme.txt

 - sometimes civic->government->mimic shows "none" despite the script having selected a mimic. this is a visual error, the chosen mimic is in effect
 - the script doesn't stop if the game is paused, it should
-- last 0* mad run with nephilim failed to trade for uranium at the end
 - in warlord, sometimes spire supply tab doesn't display properly after building a transport. this prevents the script from sending supplies
 - MAD: set trade routes to sell uranium before researching mutual destruction, which is the opposite of desired behaviour
+- probably some corner cases that can make the script trip up, like high population+horseshoes

-warning! use at your own risk. make a save first. the script is extremely fragile and will break on the slighest change in the game code and html design. i assume no responsibility if the script breaks and clicks out of bounds and spends all your prestige resources on stupid stuff in arpa->genetics or buys dark energy bomb or buys bad blood infusions or does a hard reset. for whatever it's worth, i'm using the script on my own main save, but i make backups often
+warning! use at your own risk. make a save first. the script is extremely fragile and will break on the slighest change in the game code and html design. i assume no responsibility if the script breaks and clicks out of bounds and spends all your prestige resources on stupid stuff in arpa->genetics or buys dark energy bomb or buys bad blood infusions or does a hard reset. for whatever it's worth, i've been using the script on my main save for 3-4 weeks now, but i make backups often

 just use volch's script instead https://github.com/Vollch/Evolve-Automation